By Chris Dunlavy

 “What he didn’t know was that I was already good mates with Knighty, so it was easy to have a pop at him!
 I’m still doing it these days on twitter and instagram.”

 Over the last decade, those leadership skills have been regularly employed.
-At Swansea, Pratley barely missed a game for five seasons, a run culminating in promotion to the under Brendan Rodgers in 2011.
+At Swansea, Pratley barely missed a game for five seasons, a run culminating in promotion to the Premier League under Brendan Rodgers in 2011.

 “At our best, we were unstoppable that season,” says the midfielder.
-“We thought we'd win every game, even when we played against Premier League teams in the cups.
-If you put that Swansea team in the today, we'd still go up.”
+“We thought we’d win every game, even when we played against Premier League teams in the cups.
+If you put that Swansea team in the Championship today, we’d still go up.”

 “You don’t forget moments like that,” he laughs.
 “One of the Forest assistants that day, Julian Darby, is working at Bolton now with the kids.
 I remind him of it every now and again!”